FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/tags.md

 Within a provider, tag keys may be associated with multiple values, and potentially defined at different levels within the provider, such as accounts, folders, resources and other resource grouping constructs.
 When finalizing, providers must reduce these multiple levels of definition to a single value where each key is associated with exactly one value.
 The method by which this is done and the semantics are up to each provider, but must be documented within their respective documentation.

-As a example, let's assume 1 sub account exists with 1 virtual machine with the following details, and tag inheritance favors Resources over Sub Accounts.
+As a example, let's assume 1 [*sub account*](#glossary:sub-account) exists with 1 virtual machine with the following details, and tag inheritance favors Resources over *Sub Accounts*.

 * Sub Account
   * id: *my-sub-account*